RaspberryPiFoundation/lesson_format/TRANSLATING.md

 ## 5. You're done!

-Go back to the main notes on [contributing](CONTRIBUTING.md) to see how to upload your new project.
+Go back to the main notes on [contributing](CONTRIBUTING.md) to see how to upload your new project(s).